If you are applying for this course from outside the UK, click apply now.

 The typical entry requirement is successful completion of an HND or its equivalent as follows:

-We will consider applications from applicants who do not hold one of the qualifications listed above but do hold an equivalent professional qualification at Level 5.
+We'll consider applications from applicants who don't hold one of the qualifications listed above but do hold an equivalent professional qualification at Level 5.
 Please email the Student Administration Team for further details at firstname.lastname@example.org.

 The annual, full-time fee for this course is: